sonots/dummer/README.md

 1. write tests
 2. make it slim (remove active_support, etc)
 3. outputs to a file (currently, outputs to STDOUT)
+4. speed up (evaluate fields at only starting up)

 ## Contributing